psarando/shire-reckoning/README.md

 perhaps he just didn't concern himself with any other dates of the solar events beyond the spring equinox and summer solstice during the hypothetical time-frame of the "Great Years" of the War of the Ring.

+This may be perfectly reasonable in the context of the mythology of Middle-earth, since the world of Middle-earth was a flat world only about 3000 years before the War of the Ring, when the epic cataclysm of the Downfall of Númenor made it into the round world we know today.
+If we allow for the possibility that this mythological flat world (and the first 3000 years of the round world) had more stable lengths of years and seasons, then these calendars could be more applicable to that mythological past than our actual planet's physical history.

 #### Reformed Rivendell Reckoning